MicrosoftDocs/Contribute/Contribute/content/index.md

 Several of the Microsoft documentation sets are open source and hosted on GitHub.
 Not all document sets are completely open source, but many have public-facing repos where you can suggest changes via pull requests (PR).
 This open-source approach streamlines and improves communication between product engineers, content teams, and customers, and it has other advantages:

-- Open-source repos _plan in the open_ to get feedback on what docs are most needed.
+- _planning in the open_ to get feedback on what docs are most needed.
-- Open-source repos _review in the open_ to publish the most helpful content on our first release.
+- _reviewing in the open_ to publish the most helpful content on our first release.
-- Open-source repos _update in the open_ to make it easier to continuously improve the content.
+- _updating in the open_ to make it easier to continuously improve the content.

 The user experience on Microsoft Learn integrates [GitHub](https://github.com) workflows directly to make it even easier.
 Start by [editing the document you're viewing](#quick-edits-to-documentation).
 Or help by [reviewing new topics](#review-open-prs) or [creating quality issues](#create-quality-issues).